gitextensions/GitExtensionsDoc/source/browse_repository.rst

 Commit
 ^^^^^^

-Shows conformation or the currently selected commit.
+Commit information and message as well as branch and tag information for the selected commit.
 This tab can be moved to the revision grid.

 .. _browse-tabs-diff: